 Paragard IUC is a different birth control method from hormonal contraceptives because it starts to work right away.
-Plus, you have a flexibility to remove it at any time you wish.
+Plus, you have the flexibility to remove it at any time you wish.
 Paragard IUC works by preventing sperm from reaching the egg and fertilizing it.
 It may also prevent the egg from attaching to the uterus.
 Paragard does not alter your regular menstrual cycle.
-The device is designed to fit comfortably in the uterus and does not interfere with you sex life or the use of tampons.
+The device is designed to fit comfortably in the uterus and does not interfere with your sex life or the use of tampons.

 The most common side effects of Paragard IUC are heavier or longer periods for the first few months as your body adjusts.
 Some patients may have cramping or spotting between periods, but usually just for the first few months.